 If you want to make more money and grow a business that will be a long-term asset, you must consider building your own website.With this option, you can develop your own brand.
 So why don't you try channeling those efforts into your own business?

 Shopify helps you create your store with powerful tools and apps like DSers that source products from AliExpress, drive sales, fulfill the orders, manage the store, and attract more customers.
-You can build your store from scratch with a fresh idea, or sell what sells most (such as food and drink, beauty and cosmetics, jewelry, clothing, etc.).

 There are plenty of options when it comes to online marketplaces, so where should you start?
 Here are our top 3 global marketplaces to sell your products online .